Sooyeong/Bailer_SAS_PROGRAMMING/README.md

 # Bailer_SAS_PROGRAMMING

-Dr. Bailer's SAS Programming textbook implementation code
+This code is about text mining part for Dr. John A. Bailer's SAS Programming textbook.

-Reference: Tweeter text mining : [Dr. Lee's youtube channel](https://www.youtube.com/watch?v=qmCTemns0oE)
+The function of this program is scrapping text from web data in SAS.